 Humphrey was a longhaired black and white cat, gainfully employed as Chief Mouser of 10 Downing Street (the British Prime Minister's official residence), from 1989 to 1997.
 Humphrey shares this distinction with a long line of other cats who have received the official title of Chief Mouser to the Cabinet Office.
 While one can infer what his duties entailed, Humphrey is special among his colleagues for being the subject of catnapping and murder rumors in the Parliament during Tony Blair's term.

-Humphrey enjoyed a peaceful retirement until his 2006 passing, while under the care of a former Cabinet Officer, as well as a delightful video memorial, as seen above.
+Humphrey enjoyed a peaceful retirement until his 2006 passing, while under the care of a former Cabinet Officer.

 Also known as Oscar or Oskar, Unsinkable Sam lived during the World War II era and supposedly survived three separate shipwrecks, one in the German Kriegsmarine and two in the British Royal Navy.
 On all three occasions, Sam was found clinging to a floating plank.
 Veering from astounding to unbelievable, Sam's story is one of the numerous enduring tales of survival from that tragic period of history.